The geometric diagonal of the special linear algebraic cobordism: Cohomological operations and homotopy groups of MWL

 \section{Cohomological operations and homotopy groups of \textrm{MWL}}

 Let $S$ be a base scheme.
-Then Theorem \ref{thm:fiber_seq} leads to the exact sequences In this section we use them to compute some homotopy groups of $\MW$ over specific bases.
-Afterwards, we introduce a motivic version of the Conner--Floyd homology and get a partial computation of these groups.
+Then Theorem \ref{thm:fiber_seq} leads to the exact sequences In this section we use them to compute some homotopy groups of $\MW$ over specific bases, see Proposition \ref{prop:wall_geom_part}.
+Afterwards, we introduce a motivic version of the Conner--Floyd homology and get a partial computation of these groups, see Theorem \ref{theorem:conner_floyd_hom}.